MRU-CSIS-3512-001-202301-ASG/the-project-danzola01/project-journal.md

 - Final week is upon us
 - Mostly done now, all (hopefully 🤞) requirements for JS up to Single pic view are done.
 - Formatting the languages and neighbours was a pain but got it working.
-- This was a rough one, had to change my code so that it would displayed all of the images as opposed to one for a country.Had to change many methods and I'm still working on the formatting but getting there
+- This was a rough one, had to change my code so that it would displayed all of the images as opposed to one for a country.
+Had to change many methods and I'm still working on the formatting but getting there
+- I am now showing all of the images and all of the ratings for countries and cities. 🎊
+- Only thing left is the single pic view (I think, I'll have to do a final check)